 For companies who need liquidity, the options are limited for improving the rate of return on their reserve cash in this environment.
 They could shop and monitor rates at a basket of banks and move their cash when they find a higher rate.
 But historically, that strategy hasn’t been practical due to the amount of work required to maintain a host of banking relationships.

 However, in the past decade, financial technology has disrupted traditional business banking.
 This fintech allows businesses to access the benefits of hundreds of banking relationships, without the need to manage multiple banking accounts.
 It also allows banks to compete for your business cash which can help combat the impacts of an ultra-low rate environment.

 Earn more, Risk Less with Marketplace Banking™ by ADM.

 At the American Deposit Management Co.
 [ADM], we have developed proprietary fintech that addresses many of these problems at the forefront of business today.
-With a Marketplace Banking™ account by ADM, your company will have access to next day liquidity in addition to the MOST protection and the MOST competitive return available.
+With a Marketplace Banking™ account by ADM, your company will have access to next day liquidity in addition to extended protection and nationally competitive returns.

 To get started, contact a member of the ADM team.
 Our team is our secret sauce, and we look forward to protecting your cash.

 If you’re looking for more valuable insights on banking, interest rates, and effectively managing your business cash, be sure to check out our Insights page and follow us on LinkedIn, Twitter and Facebook.